 The Summer Architecture Programme will introduce aspiring architects to key concepts and theories, whilst at the same time providing an insight into what future study or a career in architecture will entail.
-This summer course is two weeks in duration and takes place in the structurally fascinating cities of London, St Andrews, Oxford and Cambridge.
+This summer course is two weeks in duration and takes place in the structurally fascinating cities of London, St Andrews, Oxford or Cambridge.

 On ORA’s Summer Architecture Programme students will learn the principles of design, mapping, spatial planning and analysis essential to portfolio development.
 They will also be introduced to the basic concepts of construction and engineering that will underpin their future careers in and studies of architecture.

 Students receive more than 20 hours of teaching per week, in classes of no more than 15.
 Lessons on architectural theory combine with skills-based workshops to allow students to learn about all aspects of architecture and gain an impression of the undergraduate study of this fascinating subject.

 Students will learn vital and invaluable skills for the modern workplace, which they will be able to use long after they leave the summer school.
 Through a variety of homework tasks, presentations and focus problems, students will develop their skills of communication (both written and verbal), problem solving and analytical thought.
 The course will include class visits to London to witness the latest innovations in modern architecture and design, and also to visit one of the UK’s foremost schools of architecture.